explorable-viz/esop2025/author-response/response.md

 the standard non-nested `case`` construct one would have in a lambda-calculus with sums.
 We agree this would be more standard and would remove the need to talk about eliminators/tries, etc; however [expand].

 ## R4.
-Correctness vs. explainability (Reviewers B and D)
+Data provenance vs. understanding poorly designed charts (Reviewers B and D)

-Reviewer D also points out that the main example is hard to follow, with various suboptimal visualisation choices, and asks whether our goal is only to help make sense of poorly-designed data visualisations or whether well-designed visualisations can also benefit?
+Reviewer B points out that we don't clearly distinguish different use cases, such as checking that the right data were used in a particular chart, vs. helping understand a potentially poorly designed chart.
+Reviewer D makes a similar point: the main example is hard to follow, with various suboptimal visualisation choices, and it's unclear whether our goal is to help make sense of poorly-designed visualisations, or whether well-designed visualisations can also benefit?

+[expand]

 ## Questions raised by Reviewer A